Aer-bit/Stepic_Intro-to-DS-and-ML/README.md

 # Stepic_Intro-to-DS-and-ML
- -StarWars_RF: classification of ship type with RandomForest.
+-StarWars_RF: classification of ship type with RandomForest;
- -Titanic_RF: classification of survived/dead passengers on Titanic.
+-Titanic_RF: classification of survived/dead passengers on Titanic;